 So, how is this to be resolved?

-If the logic of all of this works then in the next film David will be destroyed by his own creation, which as we’ve seen acid dissolve Walter’s hand already, we know it’s entirely possible for the Alien to kill David.
+If the logic of all of this works then in a following film David will be destroyed by his own creation, which as we’ve seen acid dissolve Walter’s hand already, we know it’s entirely possible for the Alien to kill David.
 However, there’s a possibility that this won’t be the case, David has already proven that he’s very aware of the role of the creator and he never set out to perfect his own image, he set out to reflect the monster within, and maybe in that he resolved the contradiction.

 There are of course many other religious references and foreshadowing/plant and payoffs going on I just happen to particularly like these.
 I’m not right about any of it, I also don’t believe that there’s some lost mystical meaning in any of this, I just like the idea of it all.
 If you’re wondering why the Paradise Lost connections are missing, it’s intentional as I think that’s probably a whole subject in itself.